+<Summary>

+14 companies answered Q3.

+13 companies agree If UE can always calculate the reference timing based on DL timing information after receiving the reference time from gNB once, then there is no necessity for UE to resend the same interest message to network.
+(Ericsson, Qualcomm, DOCOMO, OPPO, CATT, Samsung, III, Huawei, Nokia, ZTE, MediaTek, Intel, LG).

+1 company showed negative view since they think gNB implementation cannot always provide reference time in a predictable way and it would also bring much complexity for UE to always track SFN boundary. (vivo).

+2 company showed positive answer but also concern since it is an ideal assumption (Huawei, ZTE).

 If the answer for Q1/2 are negative (UE could not calculate the time information based on DL timing information), then it is necessary to discuss how to resolve the clock drift issue with the following candidate solutions proposed by companies.

 Option1.
-Once UE send the interest request, UE rely on periodic gNB broadcast to refresh its reference time and should no longer resend the request to the network as proposed in [2].
+Once UE send the interest request, UE rely on periodic gNB broadcast/unicast to refresh its reference time and should no longer resend the request to the network as proposed in [2].
 (No change is needed in current RRC CR);

 Option2.
 Once UE send the interest request, since UE cannot resend UEAssistanceInformation message with referenceTimeInfoInterest set to true, UE may toggle referenceTimeInfoInterest to false, and toggle referenceTimeInfoInterest to true again to request gNB to send the time information [5][8].
 (No change is needed in current RRC CR);